qafny/qaskell/qaskell-submission/artifact/README.md

 ## Clique Finding

-Clique Finding on the graph
+Clique finding on the graph:

                 A --- B    D
                 |    /     |